sarahrmoeller/Computational-Morphology-in-Low-Resource-Contexts/README.md

 This is my second qualifying paper in the PhD progress at University of Colorado Boulder Dept. of Linguitics and Institute in Cognitive Science.
 Hopefully, it be a big chunk of my dissertation's lit review.
 The last section is serving as an unofficial proposal to the dissertation proposal.

-Readable is the PDF version.
+Readable is the <a href="https://github.com/theSarahRu/Computational-Morphology-in-Low-Resource-Contexts/blob/master/zzz_Computational_Morphology_in_Low_Resource_Contexts.pdf">PDF version</a>.

 Commments welcomed!